Minor in Religious Studies

 - Foster a critical outlook towards religion, demonstrate accurate knowledge of the basics of various religious traditions, and appreciate the varied expressions of religious plurality in society.

-- Help students to access the various components of religion from an intellectual scholarly perspective.
+- Access the various components of religion from an intellectual scholarly perspective.

-- Provide students with the interdisciplinary resources to understand the phenomenon of religion and its varied expressions in human life and society.
+- Acquire interdisciplinary resources to understand the phenomenon of religion and its varied expressions in human life and society.

 - Demonstrate a basic understanding of recurring themes in religious traditions.